AGREEMENT RENEWING AN ALLIANCE

 The Participants intend to work together to achieve the following training and education goals, as resources permit:

-- To develop effective training and education programs for the mushroom growing industry focused on reducing and preventing exposure to falls, amputations, and electrical hazards as well as chemical and other physical hazards, and to develop and implement effective safety and health programs, and to communicate such information to member employers and workers.
+- To develop effective training and education programs for the mushroom growing industry focused on reducing and preventing exposure to physical hazards including but not limited to amputations, chemicals, electrical shocks, and falls, and to develop and implement effective safety and health programs, and to communicate such information to AMI member employers and workers.

 - To develop effective training and education programs for the mushroom growing industry to promote understanding of workers' rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.